 Forgive me, but does anyone actually watch the Super Bowl for the football?
-I mean, of course NFL fans do.
-But I'm talking about the people who only recently discovered the term "tight end" thanks to Travis Kelce (and quite frankly, still find it a little ridiculous that it's a real position).
-My point is, an estimated 113 million people tuned into the annual football event last year – the most amount of eyes in Super Bowl history – but I'd bet half of them were there to see Rihanna perform in her red Loewe jumpsuit.
+I mean, of course, NFL fans do.
+But I’m talking about the people who only just learned the term “tight end” thanks to Travis Kelce (and quite frankly, still find it a little ridiculous that it's a real position).
+For the rest of us, the spectacle lies elsewhere – the halftime show, the commercials, the fashion.
+The proof?
+An estimated 117.3 million people tuned in yesterday, but I’d wager half were there for Kendrick's Celine bootcut jeans than the score.

 Rihanna in 2023